-1.2 The ASRC Membership or the ASRC Board may accept applications for, and grant memberships to, applicants for At-Large ASRC membership and may revoke such memberships when doing so is in the best interest of the conference.
+1.2 The ASRC Board may accept applications for, and grant memberships to, applicants for At-Large ASRC membership and may revoke such memberships when doing so is in the best interest of the conference.
 At-Large ASRC membership shall be utilized sparingly and will be primarily reserved for those individuals that are distant from a Certified or Probationary ASRC Group and where participation in Group activities and recurring Group training events is not physically feasible.

 1.3 Each Group shall primarily maintain its own personnel records.
 Each Group shall supply the ASRC Secretary with a Roster of its members, which shall include member information as defined in the ASRC Administrative Manual.